Chapter 8 Portfolio Backtesting

 — Fyodor Dostoyevsky, White Nights

-A backtest is a historical simulation of how a strategy would have performed should it have been run over a past period of time.
-It is an essential step prior to the actual live trading with real money.
-Nevertheless, backtesting is one of the least understood techniques in the quant toolbox.
-The reality is that backtesting is full of dangers and virtually impossible to execute properly.
+A backtest is a historical simulation of how a strategy would have performed had it been run over a past period of time.
+It is an essential step prior to actual live trading with real money.
+Nevertheless, backtesting is one of the least understood techniques in the quant’s toolbox.39 The reality is that backtesting is full of dangers and virtually impossible to execute properly.
 This chapter will explore portfolio backtesting in detail, so that we become aware of all the potential pitfalls.